dolbyio-samples/rts-app-react-publisher-viewer/README.md

 For your application to pick these values up, you can either set them as environment variables or store them in a .env file.
 The `.env` file must be under `apps/publisher/` and `apps/viewer/`.

 **note** : This file is typically not added to git.
 When you clone the repo, you will not find this file and will have to create one yourself.
+The `.env.example` app can be used as a template with basic keys.
+Rename the file to `.env` and insert your tokens to get the file up and running.

 ![env file folder structure](docs/img/env.png)